-The directories mentioned in SUBDIRS must be direct children of the current directory.
-For instance, you cannot put 'src/subdir' into SUBDIRS.
-Instead you should put SUBDIRS = subdir into src/Makefile.am.
+The directories mentioned in SUBDIRS are usually direct children of the current directory, each subdirectory containing its own Makefile.am with a SUBDIRS pointing to deeper subdirectories.
 Automake can be used to construct packages of arbitrary depth this way.

-By default, Automake generates Makefiles which work depth-first ('postfix').
+By default, Automake generates Makefiles which work depth-first in postfix order: the subdirectories are built before the current directory.
 However, it is possible to change this ordering.
 You can do this by putting '.' into SUBDIRS.
 For instance, putting '.' first will cause a 'prefix' ordering of directories.
-All 'clean' rules are run in reverse order of build rules.